 - A link to the senior executive team of Ark

 Contacting the governors

-The current Clerk to Governors is Tomas Thurogood - Hyde (email@example.com).
-Governors can be contacted through Tomas and the parent governor can be contacted through the school office.
+The Clerk to the Governors is Titilola Kehinde (firstname.lastname@example.org).
+Governors can be contacted through the Clerk.

 Karen Robinson is the Research and Development Leader at Bolingbroke academy, responsible for the reading programme, the library and careers provision.
 She started her career in public libraries and has worked in a number of schools supporting literacy development with parents and toddlers to sixth formers.
 She has been a Governor at a Primary school for the past 6 years and is now happy to take on this role at Bolingbroke Academy.